 History of CBT

 Critics of psychoanalytic theory complain the process takes too long.
-Patients might attend therapy multiple times a week for years on end before seeing any change.
+Patients might attend therapy multiple times a week for years before seeing any change.
 The primary role of the therapist was to listen, accept, and reflect.

 Enter CBT